 The entry gate Dai Hong Mon

-On the plaza or main courtyard leading to the three-door entrance gate, we can admire the traditional statues of civil and military mandarins, elephants and horses of unquestionable beauty standing in front of the tomb, which decorate the entrance of all the royal tombs.
+On the plaza or main courtyard leading to the three-door entrance gate, we can admire the traditional statues of civil and military mandarins and elephants and horses of unquestionable beauty standing in front of the tomb, which decorate the entrance of all the royal tombs.

 The pavilion of the Stele

-Three granite staircases, one central and two lateral, are then erected, edged with ramps of dragons, whose very high steps allowed those who had an audience with the sovereign to reflect on what they were about to say to the king.
-There are two superimposed terraces where there is a square pavilion, Bi Dinh, which houses a stele, engraved on black marble in Chinese and composed by his son Thieu Tri, whose function is to transmit to posterity the virtues, merits and the holiness of the deceased father.
+Three granite staircases, one central and two lateral, are then erected and edged with ramps of dragons.
+These very high steps allowed those who had an audience with the sovereign to reflect on what they were about to say to the king.
+There are two superimposed terraces where there is a square pavilion, Bi Dinh, which houses a stele, black marble engraved in Chinese and composed by his son Thieu Tri, whose function was to transmit to posterity the virtues, merits and the holiness of his deceased father.